jantznick/campground/docs/testing.md

 1.  **Log out** from the `globaladmin@test.com` account.
 2. Navigate to the **Login Page**.
 3. Enter the email of a **new** OIDC test user (e.g., `sso_new_user@yourdomain.com`).
-This user should exist in the IdP but NOT in Stagehand.
+This user should exist in the IdP but NOT in Campground.
 4.  **Expected Behavior**: After a brief delay, the password field should disappear, and a "Login with SSO" button should appear.
 5. Click the login button.
 You should be redirected to your OIDC provider's login page.
 6. Log in with the new test user's credentials on the provider's site.
 7.  **Expected Behavior on Redirect**:
-    *   You should be redirected back to the Stagehand dashboard.
+    *   You should be redirected back to the Campground dashboard.
     *   You are now logged in as `sso_new_user@yourdomain.com`.
     *   A new user should have been created in the database (Just-in-Time Provisioning).
     *   The user should be a member of the **TechCorp** organization with the **`EDITOR`** role, as defined in the `defaultRole` setting.

 #### 4.3.
 Test Case: SP-Initiated Login with an Existing User

-This tests linking an SSO login to a pre-existing Stagehand account.
+This tests linking an SSO login to a pre-existing Campground account.

 1. First, ensure the user `projecta21_reader@test.com` exists in your IdP and is assigned to the application.
 2.  **Log out** of all accounts.